 In more serious cases, the child will stay in detention pending their next court appearance.
 Or depending on the circumstances the child is sent to a different facility like Child Haven.

-Children detainees are provided basic shelter, clothes and food.
+Yes.
+Children detainees are provided basic public school education as well as shelter, clothes and food.
 The facility also offers programs on the following subjects: